 10. Take a punt

 There are lots of gambling sites that now accept and pay out in crypto, so if you’re a poker fan or like the Roulette wheel you might be able to win some coins.
 (In any game that comes down to pure chance, of course, you’re as likely to lose as win, and remember that the house always wins eventually.)
 In other cases there’s more skill and judgement involved.
 Alternatively, if you’re happy with risk, you might consider trading, which comes down to a mixture of luck and skill for most people; on the shorter time frames (e.g. daytrading) this isn’t much different from gambling, unless you know exactly what you’re doing and are very, very good.
-Of course, if you are an experienced trader who knows how to read the markets, then this can be a great way to build a significant stack of crypto.
+Of course, if you are an experienced trader who knows how to read the markets, then this can be a great way to build a significant stack of free crypto.